The fantasy team I’d like to form this week consists of a five that could outscore any other combination in PBA history.

 This week’s theme is forming a team that will beat the opposition by ramping up the game score up.
 This is premise on how this team is built.

 Center: Ramon Fernandez

-“El Presidente” is the most versatile center the league has ever seen because of the various skill set he has in his arsenal, including the patented “elegant shot” and being the best passing big man ever.
+“El Presidente” is the most versatile center the league has ever seen because of the various skill sets in his arsenal, including the patented “elegant shot” and being the best passing big man ever.

-His only weakness is the ability to extent the defense by lacking a reliable three point shot which should limit him from playing guard in today’s game.
+His only weakness is the ability to extent the defense by lacking a reliable three point shot which should limit him from playing a guard or small forward position in today’s game.
 During the illegal defense era, he could play all five positions.

 Fernandez made only 24 treys during his career.
 I’m quite sure, though, that he could have developed a decent three point shot if his era demands centers to have one.

 His abilities to score in various ways and set his teammates for open shots are primarily why I want him on this team.
 This will allow his teammates to position themselves for an open spot whenever he has the ball instead of looking to get it.